Fossil track: England

+In 2024 at nearby Dewars Farm Quarry, five new extensive Middle Jurassic trackways dating back about 166 Ma were discovered, with evidence of more in the neighbourhood.
+The longest continuous trackway measured more than 150 metres.
+Four of the trackways were made by large sauropods, most likely again Cetiosaurus.
+The fifth one was identified as made by the carnivorous theropod Megalosaurus, based on its distinctive three-toed feet with claws.
+One area of the site shows the carnivore and herbivore tracks crossing over, suggesting the predator followed up on the steps of the sauropod.

 Mammal trackways

 Mammal trackways are among the least common trackways.
 Mammals were not often in mud, or riverine environments; they were more often in forestlands or grasslands.
 Thus the earlier tetrapods or proto-tetrapods would yield the most fossil trackways.
 The Walchia forest of Brule, Nova Scotia has an example of an in situ Walchia forest, and tetrapod trackways that extended over some period of time through the forest area.